 IMPORTANT SAFETY INFORMATION

 QT interval prolongation.
 KISQALI has been shown to prolong the QT interval in a concentration-dependent manner.
 Based on the observed QT prolongation during treatment, KISQALI may require dose interruption, reduction, or discontinuation.
-Across clinical trials in patients with advanced or metastatic breast cancer treated with KISQALI in combination with an aromatase inhibitor or fulvestrant (“KISQALI treatment groups”), 14 of 1054 patients (1%) had >500 ms postbaseline QTcF value, and 59 of 1054 (6%) had a >60 ms increase from baseline in QTcF intervals.
+Across KISQALI treatment groups, 14 of 1054 patients (1%) had >500 ms postbaseline QTcF value, and 59 of 1054 (6%) had a >60 ms increase from baseline in QTcF intervals.
 These ECG changes were reversible with dose interruption and most occurred within the first 4 weeks of treatment.
 No cases of torsades de pointes were reported.
 In MONALEESA-2, on the KISQALI + letrozole treatment arm, there was 1 (0.3%) sudden death in a patient with grade 3 hypokalemia and grade 2 QT prolongation.
 No cases of sudden death were reported in MONALEESA-7 or MONALEESA-3.